wamae-ndiritu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [11.
 There are 10 types of people in the world -- Those who understand binary, and those who don't](./11-binary_to_decimal) - Changing base 2 to base base 10.
 This is essentially converting a binary to a decimal with use an environment variable.

+[12.
+Combination](./12-combinations) - The aim is to list all possible combinations of two letters, except oo.
+We first need to list all the possible combinations of characters.
+For every letter in set 1 must be combined with all the letters in set 2.
+To print a-z, we can `echo {a..z}` and to combines each with another character, `echo {a..z}{a..z}`.
+This will output all these combinations in a single line, and as a result we can translate the space between each combination as a new line `tr " " "\n".
+This will list all the combinations with a new line at the end.
+Finally we, can pipe this output to a `grep -v` command with the pattern "oo".
+This will ensure the combination `oo` is not listed. `echo {a..z}{a..z} | tr " " "\n" | egrep -v "oo"`